 As with any lean management approach, assessment or evaluation is vital.
 After each sprint, you assess whether the budgeting for the previous sprint was effective and whether you will need to allocate more funds to any particular area – people, resources, or supplies, for example.
 Here, you see that planning a few weeks (when you have a detailed workflow for a project) and adjusting things as necessary for the next sprint makes more sense than panicking on a pre-set, rigid budget.

 Put more emphasis on value, not cost.

 Every lean manager knows that the value of a project is worth more than the price tag attached to it.
-When brainstorming on projects or initiatives, every team must ask the crucial question – how is it going to benefit the organisation?
-Putting more emphasis on value helps every manager come up with ways to enhance the organisation’s growth.
+When brainstorming on projects or initiatives, every team must ask the crucial question – how is it going to benefit the organization?
+Putting more emphasis on value helps every manager come up with ways to enhance the organization’s growth.

 Base milestones on objective evaluation.

 As mentioned, it is important to assess each sprint to ensure that the succeeding sprints are on the right track.
 However, it is equally important to get feedback quickly.
 Thus, developing a structured evaluation process is set up, involving key stakeholders and team members.

 Even though value streams are self-organizing, they don’t launch or fund themselves.
 Funding will vary based on business needs.
 Supposedly, these budgets should be adjusted twice annually.
 Lower than that, the budget becomes too rigid and limits agility.
 Too much, the organization may seem very agile that it almost creates uncertainty as to the company’s ability to commit to a near-term course of action.

 Adopting frugality within your organization creates a culture wherein people are focused on performance, and not on gaming the system.
 Why fly when you can drive?
 Why get individual rooms where people can bunk up?
 Why get new equipment when you can refurbish the old one?